computer-reinvention/ChainFactory/README.md

    Or if you are using `poetry` as the package manager the command would be: `poetry add chainfactory-py@latest`

 2. The setup is not yet tested with `anthropic` API but it should most likely work.
 If it does not, please create an issue and I will try to fix it.
 Or if you are feeling adventurous, feel free to contribute with code :).
-Currently, ChainFactory will not work if the env variables do not contain this env var.
+Currently, ChainFactory will not work if the env variables do not contain the OpenAI API key.

    ```bash
    export OPENAI_API_KEY="sk-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"